<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 • Free-standing chairs could be used as weapons against other prisoners in the cell or against a court security officer.

-• The lack of a toilet in the holding cell requires prisoners to be transported through the courthouse to use public toilets.
+• Because the holding cell does not have a toilet, prisoners must be transported through the courthouse to use public toilets.

 • Furniture and facility finishes are difficult to maintain.

-• Manual cell door locks require court security officers to carry keys that could be grabbed by a prisoner.
+• Manual cell door locks require court security officers to carry keys a prisoner could grab.

-This particular holding cell also happened to be located immediately adjacent to the clerk’s office.
-The inadequate acoustic separation between the two rooms has on more than one occasion resulted in the clerk becoming alarmed in response to loud and foul language coming from the prisoners.
-Not a security threat, but disruptive nevertheless.
+This holding cell was also located immediately adjacent to the clerk’s office.
+The inadequate acoustic separation between the two rooms has, on more than one occasion, resulted in the clerk becoming alarmed in response to loud and foul language coming from the prisoners.
+It is not a security threat, but it is disruptive nonetheless.

 AdobeStock_52258784a